Shift in caribou movements may be tied to human activity

-Category: Environment Hits: 2Human activities might have shifted the movement of caribou in and near the Arctic National Wildlife Refuge, according to scientists who tracked them using isotopic analysis from shed antlers.
+Category: Environment Hits: 3Human activities might have shifted the movement of caribou in and near the Arctic National Wildlife Refuge, according to scientists who tracked them using isotopic analysis from shed antlers.
 The study is timely given the auction this year of oil and gas leases in the Arctic National Wildlife Refuge.
 Indigenous Alaskans opposed the leases, arguing development could disrupt the migration of caribou they depend on for sustenance.

 Read more https://www.sciencedaily.com/releases/2021/01/210122112241.htm